sean7512/RestEssentials/README.md

 #### Source File

-For application targets that do not support embedded frameworks, such as iOS 7, RestEssentials can be integrated by adding all the Swift files located inside the `Source` directory (`Source/*.swift`) directly into your project.
+If you prefer to rock it old-school, RestEssentials can be integrated by adding all the Swift files located inside the `Source` directory (`Source/*.swift`) directly into your project.
 Note that you will no longer need to `import RestEssentials` since you are not actually loading a framework.

 ---